Transportation

 Cargo Terminals

 NYC’s ports are America’s gateway to the largest and wealthiest consumer market in the US.
-PortNYC supports the local economy by enabling firms to bring goods to market by vessel, the most efficient modes of freight transportation.
+NYCEDC supports the local economy by enabling firms to bring goods to market by vessel, the most efficient mode of freight transportation.

 7.2M

-Twenty-foot equivalent units (TEUs) of deep sea shipping containers moved through NY’s waterways in 2018.
+20-foot equivalent units (TEUs) of deep-sea shipping containers moved through NY’s waterways in 2018.

 Approximately 400,000 of these containers moved through the city’s seaports, and recent infrastructure upgrades to marine cargo terminals will allow more than a million tons of cargo to arrive by water instead of truck.
 The City secures and promotes strategic areas along the waterfront by designating these areas Significant Maritime and Industrial Areas (SMIAs).
 Some of the North Atlantic’s largest concentration of workboats and vessel repair operations are located within NYC SMIAs.